 Some of the most memorable entries included an Indigenous Australian singer performing a medley that ranged from traditional Indigenous song through rap and on to a rousing rendition of Jerusalem and an Italian opera singer who sang and aria while simultaneously making gnocchi!
 More than two-and-a-half thousand members of the public participated in the public vote for the Audience Choice Prize and we had nearly twenty thousand views of the entries on our YouTube Channel.

 From a business perspective, it was also a great success.
 We saw a six-fold increase in views on our YouTube Channel during the competition and visitors to our website increased by 500%.We could not have achieved the success we enjoyed without the judges that generously volunteered their time to view hours and hours of auditions.
 Nicole Car (Opera/Classical), Matthew Lee Robinson (Musical Theatre), Katie Noonan (Jazz), and Suzi Quatro (Contemporary).
 For many of our entrants, the opportunity to be seen and heard by artists of their calibre made the competition worth entering.

 Perhaps the biggest benefit gained from [email protected] was that we can move forward with confidence that we now have a viable option for connecting talented young artists with support even in a time of continuing uncertainty around live performance.
 The future is uncertain but we are confident that, through competitions like this, we can continue to foster and encourage the finest talent that Australia, and the world, has to offer.”

 MOST runs a number of other awards including the Opera Awards (Australia) and the ABC Young Performers Awards, which it inherited from the national broadcaster in 2016.
-Coming up is the YPA Finals Concert, 28 October – keep an eye out for the latest on this, and other future events, on MOST’s website.
+YPA entries open in November – keep an eye out for the latest on this, and other future events, on MOST’s website.